DY Patil Stadium

-It was inaugurated on 4 March 2008, was used as the home ground for Indian Premier League (IPL) franchise Mumbai Indians (MI).
-It has hosted the inuagral season's final in 2008 and 2010 season final.
-In 2022 season the arena hosted number of games.

-The stadium has also hosted football matches during the 2017 FIFA U-17 World Cup, 2022 FIFA U-17 Women's World Cup and 2022 AFC Women's Asian Cup.

-In 2014, it was announced that the stadium will be the home ground of the Indian Super League club Mumbai City FC.
-It has also hosted the Final of Hero ISL 2014 between Atlético de Kolkata and Kerala Blasters FC.
+Structure

-The capacity of 55,000 makes it the ninth-largest cricket stadium in India.
+The capacity of 45,300 makes it the tenth -largest cricket stadium in India.
 The stadium makes use of bucket seats and cantilever roofs that eliminate the need for columns.
 This provides the spectators with an unobstructed view of the match from any place within the stands.
 On the other hand, the stadium has a 120-person capacity air-conditioned media center.
-The upper level of the viewing galleries has 60 private corporate boxes.This stadium also holds an inter-school cricket match for DY Patil International school every year.
+The upper level of the viewing galleries has 60 private corporate boxes.

+Notable events

+It was inaugurated on 4 March 2008 as the home ground of Indian Premier League franchise Mumbai Indians.
+It has hosted the inaugural IPL season's final in 2008 and the 2010 season final.
+In 2022 season the arena hosted number of games.

+The seventh ODI between India and Australia during Australia's 2009 tour of India was to be played on 11 November 2009, but was cancelled due to heavy rain.

+The stadium has also hosted international football matches during the 2017 FIFA U17 World Cup, 2022 FIFA U17 Women's World Cup, 2022 AFC Women's Asian Cup and the 2023–24 AFC Champions League.

-The arena is hosting games of the Women's Premier League (WPL) since 4 March 2023.
+The arena is hosting games of the Women's Premier League since 4 March 2023.
 It has hosted the opening game-ceremony and scheduled to host final match.

-History

-IPL

-The Indian Premier League has used DY Patil Stadium as a host venue since 2008.
-Many teams have used the stadium pitch, university oval and nursery ground training facilities for squad training.